Burned Bangladesh factory was warned twice on fire safety

 "Action will be taken against those inspectors who issued licences without verifying the fire safety measures," he said.

-Tazreen Fashions was producing clothes for Wal-Mart at the time of the fire because Tuba - which owns several factories - had been sub-contracted by Simco.
+Tazreen Fashions was producing clothes for Wal-Mart at the time of the fire because Tuba - which owns several factories - had been sub-contracted by Simco to handle 7 percent of an order of 360,000 pieces.

-Simco Chairman Muzaffar Siddique told Reuters that when his company learnt that Tuba Group had diverted the work from its mother factory - which was certified under a Walmart audit as compliant - to Tazreen Fashions, he sought to have the fabric returned.
+Simco Chairman Muzaffar Siddique told Reuters that when his company learnt that Tuba Group had diverted that work, 25,000 pieces, from its mother factory - which was certified under a Walmart audit as compliant - to Tazreen Fashions, he sought to have the fabric returned.

-"We ordered them to produce 360,000 pieces worth more than $1 million, but unfortunately it was diverted to Tazreen," he said, adding that he had sought assistance before the fire from the Bangladesh Garment Manufacturers and Exporters Association (BGMEA) to get the work stopped.
+Simco received most of it back and was seeking assistance from the Bangladesh Garment Manufacturers and Exporters Association (BGMEA) to get the rest of the work stopped.